 An ECMAScript Program syntactic unit may be processed using either unrestricted or strict mode syntax and semantics.
 When processed using strict mode the three types of ECMAScript code are referred to as strict global code, strict eval code, and strict function code.
-Code is interpreted in strict mode code in the following situations:
+Code is interpreted as strict mode code in the following situations:

-- Global code is strict global code if the Program that defines the global code includes a Use Strict Directive (see 14.1). - Eval code is strict eval code if it is a Program that includes a Use Strict Directive or if the call to eval is a direct call (see 15.1.2.1.1) to the eval function that is contained in strict mode code.

-- Function code that is part of a FunctionDeclaration or FunctionExpression is strict function code if its FunctionDeclaration or FunctionExpression is contained in strict mode code or if its FunctionBody includes a Use Strict Directive. - Function code that is supplied as the last argument to the built-in Function constructor is strict function code if the last argument is a String that when processed as a FunctionBody includes a Use Strict Directive.
+- Global code is strict global code if it begins with a Directive Prologue that contains a Use Strict Directive (see 14.1). - Eval code is strict eval code if it begins with a Directive Prologue that contains a Use Strict Directive or if the call to eval is a direct call (see 15.1.2.1.1) to the eval function that is contained in strict mode code. - Function code that is part of a FunctionDeclaration, FunctionExpression, or accessor PropertyAssignment is strict function code if its FunctionDeclaration, FunctionExpression, or PropertyAssignment is contained in strict mode code or if the function code begins with a Directive Prologue that contains a Use Strict Directive. - Function code that is supplied as the last argument to the built-in Function constructor is strict function code if the last argument is a String that when processed as a FunctionBody begins with a Directive Prologue that contains a Use Strict Directive.